AiroPi/underwater-images-color-correction/README.md

 - [x] support mobile devices
 - [x] support video load / preview
+    - [ ] conditional UI
+- [ ] allow to reupload a new photo easily (without reloading the page)
+- [ ] allow double click to reset sliders-
 - [ ] re-implement the matrix generation algorithm in rust
 - [ ] use the rust version of the algorithm with WASM
 - [ ] add loading status bar